Archive for September, 2012

 Congratulations to our winners, and a big thanks again to all the entrants and to our special guest judge, Nina Katchadourian!
 Watch for a collection of Nina’s Sorted Books projects, coming in 2013 from Chronicle Books.
 And stay tuned; this was a good success, so I think we’ll do it again next year!

-Labels: book pile, contest, contests
+Labels: book pile, contests

 Wednesday, September 5th, 2012